 For my younger son (who’s nearly 2 1/2), we have this beginner pattern block set from Melissa and Doug (where to buy).
 He wasn’t able to do it until I sat down with him and demonstrated it a few times.
 Now he enjoys grabbing it off the shelf and is able to do it himself!

 Button Counting and Sorting

 The kids enjoy this tray because the buttons are so much fun to play with, pouring them out of their hands (which, believe it or not, is also learning, so they are allowed to play with them in our school room).
-I bought a bag of buttons at Wal-Mart for a couple of bucks (although, I like [amazon_link id="B001E65P5E" target="_blank" ]this one[/amazon_link] better because they come in different shapes as well) and saved a cardboard egg carton (an idea I got from The Measured Mom).
+I bought a bag of buttons at Wal-Mart for a couple of bucks (like this set on Amazon) and saved a cardboard egg carton (an idea I got from The Measured Mom).
 The great thing about the egg carton is you can use any manipulative you’ve got around the house (toothpicks, rubber bands, paper clips, your own buttons) to teach counting.

 Ice Cream Counting

 What kid doesn’t love ice cream?
 Mine were attracted to this because of the ice cream and even my younger one likes to do it.
 He’s not able to count yet, but he likes to place the number cards in the squares on the cones, which is good motor skill practice.
 I also got this free adorable printable from The Measured Mom.

 Water Beads and Dot Worksheets